Exop63/EventManager/README.md

     }
     private void HandleYourClass(YourClass value)
     {
-        // Handle the event with the integer parameter Debug.Log($"Received event with value: {value}");
+        // Handle the event with the generic parameter Debug.Log($"Received event with value: {value}");
     }
 }